Empyrean to ‘let the drill bit do the talking’ after firming up rig slot

 Tom Kelly, Empyrean CEO, remarked: “After nearly six years of early-stage exploration, including modern 3D seismic and rigorous geological studies we are finally ready to drill the exciting Jade well.
 We are literally weeks away from testing the 225-395 mmbbl light oil target at Jade.
 In terms of impact – and by that I mean the potential impact a discovery, within the 225-395 mmbbl range, would have in the success case upon our current market capitalisation – Jade is one of the most exciting wells to be drilled globally in 2022.”

-As previously reported, Empyrean had been in discussions with COSL and CNOOC to establish rig availability and a rig slot to drill the Jade well now that the well site survey is complete, since CNOOC has the COSL-owned Nanhai 9 (NH9) rig under contract for approximately the next 12 months.
+As previously reported, Empyrean had been in discussions with COSL and CNOOC to establish rig availability and a rig slot to drill the Jade well after the well site survey was completed, as CNOOC has the COSL-owned Nanhai 9 (NH9) rig under contract for approximately the next 12 months.

 As a result of these discussions, CNOOC has created a slot in the rig’s schedule for the Jade well to be drilled immediately following its own well, which is currently being drilled using the NH9 rig, according to Empyrean.
 The company anticipates that the rig will become available by the end of March – if the current well does not encounter testable hydrocarbons – or approximately two weeks later – mid-April – if a testing program is required.